North of the River Branch

 |Vice-Chair (Thames & Mapledurham)||Adele Barnett-Wardfirstname.lastname@example.org|

-Meetings are usually held on the second Thursday of every month and our regular meeting place is the upstairs meeting room at the Griffin public house on Church Road, Caversham starting at 8pm.
+Meetings are usually held on the second Thursday of the month via Zoom and start at 7.30pm.
 The aim of the meetings is for members to be kept abreast of, and get involved in, local issues and campaigning and for discussions to take place about national and international issues.

 Peppard Ward has a population of just over 9,500, an electorate of around 7,500 and 4,000 dwellings (most commonly semi-detached).
 It is currently represented by three Conservative councillors though in the past it has had Liberal Democrat representation.
 With the collapse in Liberal Democrat support it is a ward that with a strong campaign could be a Labour target seat.

 Thames Ward has a population of around 9,750, an electorate of around 7,300 and about 3,800 dwellings (most commonly detached).
 It has always been represented by Conservative councillors apart from a brief period with two Independent Conservatives.
-There are however a significant number of Labour voters in the ward and these are an important factor in General Elections.
+There are however a significant number of Labour voters.

 The ward is mostly residential, but also contains Highdown School and Sixth Form Centre as well as the green spaces of Albert Road Park, Balmore Walk and Bugs Bottom.

 Mapledurham Ward was created relatively recently and is unique in Reading in only having one councillor (who has always been Conservative).
 It has a population of just over 3,000, an electorate of around 2,300 and just over 1,200 dwellings (most commonly larger detached).
-As with Thames Ward though it is unlikely that the ward will ever return anything other than a Conservative councillor there is significant support for the Labour Party.
+As with Thames Ward though, there is significant support for the Labour Party.

 Meet the Councillors